King Charles Urged to Step Away From Duties

-King Charles III has been advised to cut back on his royal duties after the 76-year-old monarch was briefly hospitalized due to side effects from ongoing cancer treatment.
+King Charles III has been advised to cut back on his royal duties after the 76-year-old monarch was briefly hospitalized on March 27 due to side effects from ongoing cancer treatment.
 Buckingham Palace described the incident as a “bump in the road,” leading to the cancellation of all royal engagements scheduled for the next day.

 Royal analysts are urging the king to consider reducing his responsibilities, especially those less engaging tasks, as he continues to manage his cancer diagnosis, revealed in early 2024 after treatment for an enlarged prostate.